-Radios that have the capability of playing MP3's can play .mp3 files that were recorded onto a CD-R or CD-RW disc.
-Radios that have a USB port can play .mp3 and.wma files that are stored on a USB storage device as well as AAC files that are stored on an iPod[®].
+The radio may have a USB port located on the lower right side of the faceplate.
+Radios that have a USB port can play .mp3 and .wma files that are stored on a USB storage device as well as tracks that are stored on an iPod[®].